RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

 Continue reading to find out about one of the most famous creeds written by the early Church.

 THE APOSTLES' CREED

 I believe in God the Father Almighty, who created heaven and earth.

 Christians believe in the Trinity - that is God in three parts - God the Father, God the Son, and God the Holy Spirit.
 They also believe that God created heaven and earth.

 And in Jesus Christ, His only Son, our Lord.
 He was conceived by the Holy Spirit and born of the Virgin Mary; He suffered under Pontius Pilate, was crucified, died and was buried.
 He descended into Hell and on the third day He rose again from the dead; He ascended into heaven and sits on the right hand of God the Father.
 He will come again to judge the living and the dead.

 Christians believe that Jesus is God incarnate.
 That means he is God in human form.
 The incarnation is celebrated by Christians at Christmas time.

-After the resurrection, Christians believe that Jesus returned to heaven but that one day he will come back again.
-When Jesus returns it will not be as a baby but as a king who will judge all people that have ever lived.
+After the resurrection, Christians believe that Jesus ascended to heaven but that one day he will come back again.
+When Jesus returns, it will not be as a baby but as a king who will judge all people that have ever lived.